orvi-tmp/learning-c-with-pebble/chapter7.md

 You cannot perform operations that might seem logical to perform on an entire array.
 Operations like filling an array with values (after initialization), reversing the contents, copying the contents, sorting the array, or searching for a value all require code that uses loops to access each array element individually.
 These operations cannot be performed on the entire array in one operation.

+> **Deriving Array Length**
+>
+Deriving an array's length can be a useful operation.
+It can help a program make decisions about arrays and can help a program to keep references inside the array's boundaries.
+It is true that you cannot derive the number of array elements that hold initialized values.
+However, you *can* derive the total allocated length of an array by computing `sizeof(array) / sizeof(data_type)`: the total allocated memory space divided by the size of the data type of each array element.

 ### Arrays as Function Parameters ###

 Arrays can be passed as parameters to functions.
 There are three ways to declare an array as a formal parameter in a function.